kljr/SpringboardDDEV/README.md

 Some tests use mailhog to test email functions - you'll want to install mailhog using homebrew:

  * `brew update && brew install mailhog`
  * `brew services start mailhog`
  * Access mailhog at http://127.0.0.1:8025.

+You may have to configure Postfix to send mail locally.
+See instructions [here](https://www.joshstauffer.com/send-test-emails-on-a-mac-with-mailhog/).
+Alternatively, you can install [Mailhog Sendmail.](https://jonchristopher.us/blog/mylocaldev-part-3-mailhog-mhsendmail-os-x/).

-To start tests, move into the tests directory and then `vendor/bin/codecept run`
+To start tests, move into a project root directory and then `vendor/bin/codecept run`

 To wipe and reload the db:

 * To use the QA master db: `sbvt-wipe` (scripts/wipe-test-db.sh)
-* To use make a clean springboard db: `sbvt-wipe-clean` (scripts/wipe-test-db-clean.sh)
+* To use a clean springboard db: `sbvt-wipe-clean` (scripts/wipe-test-db-clean.sh)
 * To use any other db, follow the instruction for loading artifacts.

+## Updating existing Springboard sites

+If you want to replace all code in a site and re-create it, just delete the site root folder, and run `sbvt-make`.
+If you delete the database prior to that, it will be recreated, otherwise the same db will be used.

 ## Drush global install